democrats/demlocator/README.md

 information for anything important (and maybe not even then, see above).
 For example, we at the DNC use it to make an educated guess and hopefully shortcut people to the right information for their area.
-But we still ask them for their address and ZIP code and only rely on their location data once we have that.**
+But we still ask them for their address and ZIP code and only rely on their location data once we have that.

-## EXAMPLE USAGE
+## Usage Example

 Here's an example (put this in the <head> section of your HTML & insert your Google API key where appropriate):